liek51/civet/docs/civet_XML.md

     <filelist id="..." in_dir="..." pattern="..." foreach_id="..."/>

-The pattern will be processed as if by Python’s `re.match()` function, against all files in the specified directory.
+The pattern will be processed as if by Python's `re.match()` function, against all files in the specified directory.

 A `<filelist>` can also be passed as a parameter: